sluhai/starknet-attestation-dashboard/README.md

 ```
 3. After updating the configuration, restart Prometheus.
 It will begin collecting and storing metrics for visualization and analysis.
 4. Add Prometheus as a data source in Grafana.
-5. Import the starknet-attestation-dashboard.json file in your Grafana UI.
+5. Import the 'starknet-attestation-dashboard.json' file in your Grafana UI.
+6. Optionally, import one of the 'attestation-monitoring' files to set up the alerts.

 That's it.